 As with any shower, leaks are most common at the pan; in the case of a custom shower, the pan tends to be fabricated on site and finished with ceramic tile or a similar hard-surface material.

-The details needed to deliver a leak-free installation depend on whether the pan is fabricated and finished over wood subflooring or a concrete slab.
+The details needed to deliver a leak-free installation depend on whether the shower pan is fabricated and finished over wood subflooring or a concrete slab.

-- Waterproofing Showers, Part 1: Preformed Pans
+- Shower Waterproofing, Part 1: Preformed Pans

 - Checklist: The Best Way to Seal a Shower